 If you prefer a graphical installation method instead of terminal commands, Linux Mint’s Software Manager provides a straightforward alternative.
 However, this method installs only the minimal kde-plasma-desktop package.

-- Open Software Manager from the application menu or by searching for “Software Manager” in the start menu.
+- Open Software Manager from the application menu or by searching for “Software Manager” from the Mint menu.

 - Search for “KDE Plasma Desktop” using the search bar at the top.